$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Statement of results

-where $H_2(M;\Z[t^{\pm 1}])$ and $H_2(M,\partial M;\Z[t^{\pm 1}])$ are f.g.\ free $\Z[t^{\pm 1}]$-modules~\cite[Lemma 3.2]{ConwayPowell}.
+where $H_2(M;\Z[t^{\pm 1}])$ and $H_2(M,\partial M;\Z[t^{\pm 1}])$ are finitely generated free $\Z[t^{\pm 1}]$-modules~\cite[Lemma 3.2]{ConwayPowell}.
 The left term of the short exact sequence supports the equivariant intersection form~$\lambda_M$ and the right supports~$\Bl_{\partial M}$.
 As explained in detail in~\cite[Remark 3.3]{ConwayPowell}, some algebraic topology gives the following commutative diagram of short exact sequences, where the isomorphism~$D_M$ is defined so that the right-most square commutes:

 It then follows that~$(H_2(M;\Z[t^{\pm 1}]),\lambda_M)$ presents~$\partial M$, where the isometry~$\partial\lambda_M\cong \unaryminus \Bl_{\partial M}$ is given by~$D_M$.
 For details see~\cite[Proposition 3.5]{ConwayPowell}.